baomidou/mybatis-plus-doc/src/content/docs/en/resources/guns.md

 ---
 title: Guns
 description: >-
-  Guns is a modern Java application development framework and a plugin-based integrated development platform
+  Guns is a modern Java application development framework and plugin-based integrated development platform
 sidebar:
   hidden: true
 ---

-> **[MyBatis-Mate](https://baomidou.com/pages/1864e1) + [Guns](https://javaguns.com/enterprise) joint licensing limited-time discount, double the happiness for one price.
-For more inquiries, WeChat: wx153666**
+> **[MyBatis-Mate](https://baomidou.com/pages/1864e1) + [Guns](https://javaguns.com/enterprise) joint licensing with limited-time discount.
+Double the value for your money!
+For more inquiries, contact WeChat: wx153666**

-Guns is a modern Java application development framework based on the mainstream technology Spring Boot 2, supporting both monolithic and microservices architectures.
-Guns adopts a **plugin-based architecture**, allowing flexible combination of fine-grained module dependencies to enable the addition or removal of different functionalities.
-Currently, the enterprise edition supports dozens of plugin features, including **microservices**, **SSO unified authentication**, **SaaS multi-tenancy**, **workflow**, **reporting**, **payment**, **code encryption and obfuscation**, and more.
+Guns is a modern Java application development framework based on the mainstream Spring Boot 2 technology.
+It supports both monolithic and microservices architectures.
+Built on a **plugin-based architecture**, Guns allows you to freely combine fine-grained module dependencies, enabling flexible integration and exclusion of different functionalities.
+The enterprise edition currently supports dozens of plugin features including **microservices**, **SSO unified authentication**, **SaaS multi-tenancy**, **workflow**, **reporting**, **payment**, **code encryption and obfuscation**, and more.

 **Official Website:** [https://javaguns.com/enterprise](https://javaguns.com/enterprise)